leonawicz/tabr/README.md

 ties/slurs, slides, bends, hammer ons and pull offs, etc. These specifications are covered in the vignette tutorials.

-The third argument, `string`, is optional but very important for accurate guitar tablature.
-For general sheet music, this argument can be ignored.
-In similar format, it specifies the strings of the guitar (or other stringed, fretted instrument) on which notes are played.
-Providing this information fixes the fret-string combinations so that LilyPond does not have to guess what position on the neck of the guitar to play a specific note.
-An inability to specify this in various tablature notation software (or laziness by the user), is a common cause of inaccurate tabs scouring the internet, where even when the notes are correct they are written in the tab suggesting they be played in positions no one would sensibly use.
+The third argument, `string` only applies to fretted string instruments and is always optional.
+In this example it specifies the strings of a guitar.
+Providing this information in conjunction with the pitch fixes the frets so that LilyPond does not have to guess them.
 Note that the `x` shown below is just a placeholder indicating no need to specify a string for the quarter note rest.

-The example below employs a couple shortcuts to further reduce typing.
-The first is to use the `*` in-string expansion operator mentioned above to avoid typing a long series of eighth notes.
-Second, it drops explicit reference to octave number three since octave 3 is the default octave in LilyPond where it similarly does not need to be written explicitly.
-This applies to all but the first note below.
+You can put a string number there but it is ignored.

-While explicit string numbers are not needed for this example, they are provided anyway for full context.
-Dropping the `string` argument would further reduce typing.
+Explicit string numbers are not needed for this example since is uses lowest fret numbers (the default).
+They are provided for a more complete example.

 This is the general approach, but there are multiple ways to create equivalent phrase objects in `tabr`.